Just-Learning/just-learning.github.io/docs/learn-code/aws-developer.md

 - **Inbound or Outbound Rules per Security Group** = `50`
 - Route table per VPC = `200`
 - VPC peering per VPC = `50`
+- smallest IPv4 subnet (and VPC) you can create uses a `/28`

 ### VPC Scenario - single public subnet

+A /16 network with a /24 subnet.
+Public subnet instances use Elastic IPs or Public IPs to access the Internet.

 ### VPC Scenario - public and private subnets (NAT)

+A /16 network with two /24 subnets.
+Public subnet instances use Elastic IPs to access the Internet.
+Private subnet instances access the Internet via Network Address Translation (NAT).

 **Custom Route Table** - public subnet
 - Destination,	Target